 I was asked by Alison Armstrong to comment on this Time magazine op-ed by Todd Stoll, the vice president of education at Jazz at Lincoln Center.
 Before I do, let me give some context: Todd Stoll is a friend and colleague of Wynton Marsalis, and he shares some of Wynton’s beliefs about music.

-Wynton Marsalis has some strong views about jazz, its historical significance, and its present condition.
-He holds jazz to be “America’s classical music,” the highest achievement of our culture, and the sonic embodiment of our best democratic ideals.
+Wynton Marsalis advocates for jazz as “America’s classical music,” the highest achievement of our culture, and the sonic embodiment of our best democratic ideals.
 The man himself is a brilliant practitioner of the art form.
 I’ve had the pleasure of hearing him play live several times, and he’s always a riveting improvisor.
-However, his definition of the word “jazz” is a narrow one.
-For Wynton Marsalis, jazz history ends in about 1965, right before Herbie Hancock traded in his grand piano for a Fender Rhodes.
-All the developments after that–the introduction of funk, rock, pop, electronic music, and hip-hop– are bastardizations of the music.
+However, Wynton’s definition of the word “jazz” is a narrow one.
+He thinks that jazz history ended in about 1965, right before Herbie Hancock traded in his grand piano for a Fender Rhodes.
+All the developments after that–the introduction of funk, rock, pop, electronic music, and hip-hop– have bastardizations of the music.

-Wynton Marsalis’ public stature has given his philosophy enormous weight, which has been a mixed bag for jazz culture.
-On the one hand, he has been a key force in getting jazz the institutional recognition that it was denied for too many years.
+Wynton Marsalis’ public stature has given his philosophy enormous weight.
+His effect on jazz culture has thus been profound, but problematic.
+On the one hand, he’s been a key force in getting jazz the institutional recognition that it was denied for too many years.
 On the other hand, the form of jazz that Wynton advocates for is a museum piece, a time capsule of the middle part of the twentieth century.
-When jazz gained the legitimacy of “classical music,” it also became burdened with classical music’s stuffiness, pedantry, and disconnection from the broader culture.
-As the more innovative jazz artists try to keep pace with the world, they can find themselves more hindered by Wynton than helped.
+When jazz gained the legitimacy of “classical music,” it also got burdened with classical music’s stuffiness, pedantry, and disconnection from the broader culture.
+As the more innovative jazz artists try to keep pace with the rest of the culture, they can find themselves more hindered by Wynton than helped.